-White House Wants Hospitals, Insurers to Provide Actual Costs of Care
+Abstract/Full Text (subscription or payment may be required) White House Wants Hospitals, Insurers to Provide Actual Costs of Care

 MONDAY, Nov.
 18, 2019 (HealthDay News) — New rules requiring hospitals and insurers to disclose the actual prices for common tests and procedures before they are performed have been proposed by the Trump Administration.

 Survey of U.S. Registered Nurses Points to Worsening Shortages

 THURSDAY, Nov.
 14, 2019 (HealthDay News) — The 2019 AMN Healthcare Survey of Registered Nurses raises concerns about the outlook for the nursing profession in the United States.

 Medical Practices Burdened by Regulatory Requirements

 TUESDAY, Nov.
 5, 2019 (HealthDay News) — The vast majority of group medical practices report that regulatory requirements, including prior authorization and quality payment programs, are burdensome, according to a survey released by the Medical Group Management Association.

 Number of Cancer Patients Using Gabapentinoids Up Since 2005